 Fine and Gross Motor Skills

-All that moving, shaking and instrument play stimulates both small and large muscles groups.
-Shaking maracas, taking little steps or just sitting up and clapping utilizes an array of muscles.
+All that moving, shaking, and instrument play stimulates both small and large muscle groups.
+Shaking maracas, taking little steps, or just sitting up and clapping utilizes an array of muscles.
 As your child matures they can use more advanced instruments, do more choreography (aka hopping/jumping), and move more throughout the class.